-The neighborhood we now know as Chinatown has a long and rich history—this tour traces the development of the area from the establishment of farms along the Bowery by the Dutch West India Company in the 1620s to its present life as the largest Chinese community in America.
-Along the way, visitors will explore the layers of the city’s history, as what was once bucolic fields gave rise to the predominantly Irish Five Points neighborhood, which in turn was melded into Little Italy, and then, ultimately, modern Chinatown.
+This tour traces the development of the area from the establishment of the Bowery ("farm road") by the Dutch West India Company in the 1620s to its present life as the largest Chinese community in America.
+Along the way, we will explore the layers of the city’s history, as what was once considered "out of town" gave rise to the thickly populated and predominantly Irish Five Points neighborhood.
+That, in turn, was melded into a Little Italy that was bigger than many Italian cities.
+In the twentieth century, modern Chinatown emerged.
 Sometimes all of these layers can be seen in one building, such as Church of the Transfiguration on Mott Street.